 Northern California is strikingly different from the Southern part of the state.
 It's a much more natural setting where you can find cattle ranches and vineyards throughout, like the famous Napa Valley.
 The quiet country roads and isolated highways, such as U.S. 101, provide visitors a taste of towering forests and rolling hills.
 Northern California is a natural cathedral where thousands of visitors come to relax and escape from life, and apparently many ghosts do as well.

-Coastal Living rated the Battery Point Lighthouse it's 7th most haunted lighthouse in the country.
-The Battery Point Lighthouse sits on the northern tip of California in Crescent City.
+Coastal Living rated the Battery Point Lighthouse its 7th most haunted lighthouse in the country.
+The Battery Point Lighthouse, which is part of a haunted West Coast road trip, sits on the northern tip of California in Crescent City.
 It was first built in 1856 at the height of the local logging boom when San Francisco was rapidly growing.
 The station's first keeper was Theophilus Magruder from 1856 through 1875.
 In 1875, Captain John Jeffrey and his wife took over duties at the lighthouse and lived there for 39 years.
 While they suffered through a number of storms and difficulties to be expected when living off of the mainland, as far as anyone knows, no one ever died at the lighthouse.
 The lighthouse was decommissioned by the U.S. Coast Guard in 1965, and visitors today report it is haunted by several ghosts.
 Guests who tour the lighthouse report being touched by an unseen presence and have witnessed objects moving, as well as the sound of large boots walking up and down the lighthouse stairs.

 Located in Alameda, the USS Hornet is one of America's most haunted battleships according to parapsychologist Loyd Auerbach.
+It's also a spooky part of a California haunted ships road trip.
 Commissioned in 1943, the USS Hornet was involved in the Pacific Theater of World War II, doing battle with the Japanese.
 Reports of paranormal activity include disembodied voices, full-body apparitions, and the sounds of tools clanking against aircraft parts.

 The Red Castle Inn is a large brick mansion built in 1860 overlooking Nevada City.
 Laura Jean is the famous ghost here.
 It's believed by staff she was the young woman who looked after the 11 children of the Williams family.
 As the story goes, Laura Jean died a fairly sudden death from a high fever.
 Guests and staff at the Red Castle Inn report when her ghost materializes, she is mistaken for a real person until she walks through a solid wall or a door.
 Unfortunately, the inn closed in 2014.